How Scott Budnick is creating an impact-first entertainment company

 It’s this kind of measurable change that Budnick is shooting for at One Community.

 Yes, projects need to be profitable.
 But more important is that real reform happens.
 The company has even set up a way to monitor its impact.
-With the help of Endeavor and its Endeavor Analytics arm, One Community has created a “data dashboard” that investors can check to see “where we are at this point in the campaign metrics-wise,” Budnick says.
+With the help of Endeavor, Represent Justice created a “data dashboard” that investors can check to see “where we are at this point in the campaign metrics-wise,” Budnick says.

 Reaching all hearts and minds